TaylorLoftisKim/Word-Counter/README.md

-#{Word Counter}
+##Word Counter
 ===========================

-_{This application will allow the user to find the number of recurring words in their input.}, {December 2, 2016}_
+_This application will allow the user to find the number of recurring words in their input., December 2, 2016_

 _By Taylor Loftis-Kim_

 ##Description

-_{This application allows users to take a sentence or paragraph, and insert it into an input text-box.
+_This application allows users to take a sentence or paragraph, and insert it into an input text-box.
 That inputted data will then be ran through to count how may times each word appeared during the test.
-The program will then output the data of each word and the amount of times it appeared.}_
+The program will then output the data of each word and the amount of times it appeared._

 ##Specifications